metanull-operator/eth2-ubuntu/README.md

 sudo nano /etc/systemd/system/geth.service
 ```

-Copy and paste the following text into the beacon-chain.service file.
+Copy and paste the following text into the geth.service file.

 ```
 [Unit]